undert0wn/paarthurnax/README.md

 ## The problem

-Local LLMs (DeepSeek, Qwen, Llama, Mistral, Gemma, soon Grok-OSS) are excellent in a CLI chat.
+Local LLMs (DeepSeek, Qwen, Gemma, soon Grok-OSS) are excellent in a CLI chat.
 You ask a question, get an answer.
 But the moment you point one at a real codebase inside VS Code (or any IDE) and ask it to *build something*, it falls apart:

 - It doesn't know which files are safe to read or write.
 - It invents file paths, hallucinates dependencies, edits the wrong file.